shabicreations033/AI-Smart-Warehouse-and-Delivery-Management-System/README.md

 - **Delivery Staff:** Can view their assigned deliveries and update the status in real-time (`Pending`, `In Transit`, `Delivered`, `Failed`).

 ### 🧠 AI & Smart Features
-- **Route Optimization:** Utilizes the PositionStack API for high-accuracy geocoding to find precise coordinates for delivery destinations and calculates an efficient travel order.
+- **Route Optimization:** Utilizes the PositionStack API for high-accuracy geocoding to find precise coordinates for delivery destinations and calculates an efficient travel order using a greedy algorithm.
 - **Smart Staff Assignment:** Automatically recommends the delivery staff member with the lightest current workload when assigning a new delivery, ensuring balanced and efficient operations.
 - **Predictive Inventory Forecasting:** A Python-based script analyzes the 30-day sales history of successfully delivered items to calculate:
   - **AI: Daily Burn:** The average number of units sold per day.